 Transportation Performance Charts

-There are approximately 851 miles of sidewalk within the City.
-Sidewalk repairs are driven mainly by citizen requests.
-Repair volumes are tied to annual funding with the general goal of addressing each request by the end of the City’s fiscal year.
-This year’s performance target is 16,800 feet (1,400 feet per month).
-Sidewalk repairs are provided to enhance pedestrian safety and level of service.
+There are approximately 851 miles of sidewalk and 2000 miles of curb within the city limits.
+Repairs are driven mainly by citizen requests.
+Repair volumes are tied to annual funding with a goal to address each request by the end of the city’s fiscal year.
+This year’s performance target is 16,800 feet.
+Along with repairs, the City works with a concrete grinding contractor.
+Sidewalk joint grinding is a cost effective method of leveling trip hazards and substantially reducing injuries to citizens from trip and fall accidents by grinding down the uneven joints between sidewalk panels.
+Sidewalk and curb repairs enhance pedestrian safety, mobility and promote healthier communities.

 There are approximately 7,000 potholes patched each year within the City.
 The City’s performance standard is to repair potholes no longer than three business days after notification.
 This work is done to enhance driving safety and reduce personal property damage.